 Although work experience is part of the grading criteria for the initial application, this doesn't have to be law-related or span the industries Thomas Cooper is known for.
 “I think it's more about demonstrating curiosity in what we do than having a lot of experience or knowledge of it already,” speculated a current trainee.
 “You've also got to show you have an idea of the direction you want your career to head in.”

 Interviews and assessments

 Second-stage interviews take place in September, this time with two senior partners.
 Anywhere between six and 12 candidates might be invited back for this.
 “It's primarily a discussion-based interview centred on your skills, experience and why you have made an application to us in particular,” Robinson reveals.
 As one trainee recalled: “Some of the questions were intended to see how I'd cope if I was out of my depth.
 I think they wanted to get an idea of my personality.”
-From here, the firm makes its decision and offers are made in the autumn.
+From here, the firm makes its decision and training contract offers are made in the autumn.

 Thomas Cooper LLP